Find Affordable College Courses

 Read More…

-Ohio University - Southern Campus landed the #8 spot in the 2023 rankings for the best value associate degree human development and family studies programs.
+With a ranking of #8, Ohio University - Southern Campus did quite well on this year’s best value schools for human development and family studies students working on their associate degree.
 Located in the medium-sized suburb of Ironton, OHIO Southern is a public college with a small student population.

 OHIO Southern undergraduate students pay an average of $8,766 in tuition and fees each year.
 After completing their Associate Degree, human development graduates from OHIO Southern carry an average student debtload of $14,076.

-Ohio University - Chillicothe Campus did quite well in this year’s ranking of the best places for human development and family studies students to get a associate degree.
-It came in at #9 on the list.
-Located in the distant town of Chillicothe, OHIO Chillicothe is a public school with a small student population.
+Ohio University - Chillicothe Campus came in at #9 in this year’s edition of the Best Value Child Development & Family Studies Associate Degree Schools in the Great Lakes Region ranking.
+Located in the town of Chillicothe, OHIO Chillicothe is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at OHIO Chillicothe are $8,766 a year.
 While working on their Associate Degree, human development majors at OHIO Chillicothe accumulate an average of around $14,076 in student debt.